phpstan/phpstan/website/src/user-guide/ignoring-errors.md

 Reporting unused ignores
 ------------------

-If some of the patterns do not occur in the result anymore, PHPStan will let you know and you will have to remove the pattern from the configuration.
+If some of the ignored errors (both from configuration and PHPDocs) do not occur in the result anymore, PHPStan will let you know and you will have to remove the pattern from the configuration.
 You can turn off this behaviour by setting `reportUnmatchedIgnoredErrors` to `false` in the configuration:

 ```yaml
 parameters: